AdPieta/Vizes/README.md

 Scatterplot - plot of xG/xG conceded for two teams based on FBRef Data

 race_with_halves - xG race from a single game.
-Not a cleanest code thought, something to work on
+Not a cleanest code though, something to work on